seanslma/maki/Python/Blog/PackageManagement.md

-# How to manage python packages
+# How to manage python package dependencies
 The package management is actually one of the most challenging part of Python programming.

 ## pin package version